12.19. Partitioning Your System

 12.19.2.
 Disk Druid's Buttons

 - To make a RAID device, you must first create (or reuse existing) software RAID partitions.
-Once you have created two or more software RAID partitions, selectto join the software RAID partitions into a RAID device.
+Once you have created two or more software RAID partitions, select Make RAID to join the software RAID partitions into a RAID device.

-- Current Disk Partitions section.
-You will be asked to confirm the deletion of any partition.: Used to remove the partition currently highlighted in the
+- Delete: Used to remove the partition currently highlighted in the Current Disk Partitions section.
+You will be asked to confirm the deletion of any partition.

-- Disk Druid to its original state.
-All changes made will be lost if you the partitions.: Used to restore
+- Reset: Used to restore Disk Druid to its original state.
+All changes made will be lost if you Reset the partitions.

 12.19.3.
 Partition Fields